vanhooff/vanhooff/README.md

 ### 🌟 Highlights

-- 🏆 Shipped numerous web applications using future-proof technologies
+- 🏆 Shipped numerous web applications and SaaS solutions using future-proof technologies
 - 📚 Continuous learner and technology advocate
 - 🤝 Collaborator and team player